lindenhutchinson/task_notifier/README.md

 I do this twice for each password (email and deakin) but you could use the same key twice.

 I save the key in a local file and the encrypted password is stored either in an environment variable or directly on the document.
-The password_manager class only deals with values in bytes so when you're passing strings directly, use .encode("utf-8")
+The password_manager class only deals with values in bytes so when you're passing strings directly, use .encode("utf-8") or b'this string is in bytes'

 ## Main